The Church of Jesus Christ of Latter-day Saints and politics in the United States: Joseph Smith

 Early LDS scriptures speak favorably of the United States government.
-The Book of Mormon (published 1830) contains a passage that favorably describes the American Revolution.
+The Book of Mormon (published 1830) contains a passage that favorably describes the American Revolution, though in the overall text most of the principles in the US Constitution are "slighted or disregarded altogether".
 An 1833 revelation from Joseph Smith gives divine credit to the establishment of the United States Constitution.

-In 1839, Joseph Smith visited U.S. President Martin Van Buren to plead for the U.S. to help roughly 20,000 Latter-Day Saint settlers of Independence, Missouri.
-The Governor of Missouri, Lilburn Boggs, in attempt to resolve the 1838 Mormon War, had issued an executive order on October 27, 1838, known as the "Extermination Order".
-It authorized troops to use force against Latter-Day Saints to "exterminate or drive [them] from the state".
-Smith and his party appealed to members of Congress and to President Van Buren to intercede for the Latter-Day Saints.
+In 1839, Joseph Smith visited U.S. President Martin Van Buren to plead for the U.S. to help roughly 20,000 LDS settlers of Independence, Missouri.
+The Governor of Missouri, Lilburn Boggs, in attempt to resolve the 1838 Mormon War, had issued executive order on October 27, 1838, known as the Mormon Extermination Order.
+It authorized troops to use force against LDS adherents to "exterminate or drive [them] from the state".
+Smith and his party appealed to members of Congress and to President Van Buren to intercede for his followers.
 According to Smith's grandnephew, Van Buren said to Smith, "Your cause is just, but I can do nothing for you; if I take up for you I shall lose the vote of Missouri".

 After failing to receive the assistance of the President, Smith took his case to the Senate Judiciary Committee chaired by Senator Garret Wall.
-The Judiciary Committee did nothing to help the Latter-Day Saints, lacking the political willpower to launch an investigation into the Mormon War.
+The Judiciary Committee did nothing to help the LDS people, lacking the political willpower to launch an investigation into the Mormon War.
 The negative experience with Van Buren marked the beginning of decades of antagonism between the leaders of the Church and government officials.
-The White Horse Prophecy that followed, where Joseph Smith predicted that the United States Constitution would "hang like a thread", contrasts with the pro-government rhetoric from the early 1830s and reflects Smith's changing attitude towards the U.S. government.
+The White Horse Prophecy reportedly followed in 1843, where an adherent recounted that Joseph Smith predicted the United States Constitution would "hang like a thread".
+The accounting is disputed as an inaccurate account and not accepted as doctrine by the LDS Church.

 After his experience with Van Buren and finding no support from any of the other presidential candidates, Smith decided to run as an independent in the 1844 U.S. presidential election.
 He proposed the redemption of slaves by selling public lands and decreasing the size and salary of Congress; the ceasing of imprisonment of criminals (except in cases of murder); the reformation of criminals via education and public work; the annexation of Texas, Oregon, and parts of Canada; the securing of international rights on high seas; free trade; the re-establishment of a national bank; and the reduction of the public debt.
 His top aide, Brigham Young, campaigned for Smith saying, "He it is that God of Heaven designs to save this nation from destruction and preserve the Constitution."
 The campaign ended when Smith was attacked and killed by a mob while in the Carthage, Illinois, jail on June 27, 1844.